365businessdev/docs/_i18n/en-US/_docs/licensing/license-methods/company-license.md

 Company licenses are restricted to a single company within Microsoft Dynamics 365 Business Central.
-Each company requires its own license to access the apps and extensions of 365 business development.
-With the company license, all users within the company can access the apps and extensions.
+Each company requires its own license to access the apps and features of 365 business development.
+With the company license, all users within the company can access the apps and features.

-## What are the benefits of the company license?
+## What are the benefits of a company license?

 Company licensing includes all users within the company.
-Each user can access the apps and extensions of 365 business development without requiring a separate license.
-This enables simple and cost-effective licensing for companies that includes all users.
+Each user can access the apps and features of 365 business development without requiring a separate license.
+This allows for simple and cost-effective licensing for companies that include all users.

 ## Which companies need to be licensed?

 All companies that are not test companies must be licensed.
-Test companies are exempt from licensing and can be used without licensing.
+Test companies are exempt from licensing and can be used without a license.

 ### Company Licensing Overview